The Lost World: Jurassic Park: Creatures on screen

 While Jurassic Park featured mostly the animatronic dinosaurs built by Stan Winston's team, The Lost World relied more on the computer-generated imagery (CGI) of Industrial Light & Magic (ILM).
 This meant the film featured larger shots that offered plenty of space for the digital artists to add the dinosaurs.
+Film editing began on the first day of principal photography, and both processes continued simultaneously.
+This allowed ILM to get an early start on the CGI animals.
 The film features 75 computer-generated shots.
 A scene in which the hunters round up a group of dinosaurs was made almost entirely with computer-generated creatures.
 An exception was a handful of Pachycephalosaurus shots.

-Spielberg followed Horner's advice to help keep the dinosaurs scientifically accurate for the most part, with some exceptions.
+Spielberg followed Horner's advice to help keep the dinosaurs scientifically accurate, with some exceptions.
 The Winston design team closely modelled the dinosaurs based on paleontological facts, or theories in certain cases where facts were not definitively known.
 In addition to animatronics, Winston's team also painted maquettes of dinosaurs that would subsequently be created through CGI.
-ILM animators went to Six Flags Discovery Kingdom, then known as Marine World/Africa USA to videotape elephants, reptiles, and rhinos, to determine how to make the dinosaurs appear more like living animals.
-Although technology had not advanced much since the release of the first film, Spielberg noted that "the artistry of the creative computer people" had advanced: "There's better detail, much better lighting, better muscle tone and movement in the animals.
+ILM animators went to Marine World/Africa USA to videotape elephants, reptiles, and rhinos, to determine how to make the dinosaurs appear more like living animals.
+Although technology had not progressed much since the release of the first film, Spielberg noted that "the artistry of the creative computer people" had advanced: "There's better detail, much better lighting, better muscle tone and movement in the animals.
 When a dinosaur transfers weight from his left side to his right, the whole movement of fat and sinew is smoother, more physiologically correct".
 All of the dinosaurs used servo control for facial movements.

 While the first film showed that dinosaurs could be adequately recreated through special effects, the sequel raised the question of what could be done with the dinosaurs.
 Winston said: "I wanted to show the world what they didn't see in Jurassic Park: more dinosaurs and more dinosaur action.
 'More, bigger, better' was our motto".
 Some of the animatronics cost $1 million and weighed nine and a half tons.
 Lantieri, the special effects supervisor, said: "The big T. rex robot can pull two Gs of force when it's moving from right to left.
 If you hit someone with that, you'd kill them.
 So, in a sense, we did treat the dinosaurs as living, dangerous creatures".

+Winston's team had only a year to design and build the animatronic dinosaurs, one year less than with the original film.
+The animatronics in both films used foam latex, which deteriorates quickly.
+Animatronics of the T. rex and raptors were reused from the first film, with new skin made from molds that had been kept from the previous installment.